Discover more from Scrapays’s Blog

 Tertiary Recycling involves the chemical altering of the products or materials to make them reusable.
 This may be done internally or externally.
 If external, the recyclables are recovered and reprocessed through a public facility.
 It would involve sorting recyclables and placing them in bins to be transported by a reprocessing facility.
 Internal recycling would be where no public service is concerned.
 Some factories or manufacturers may conduct internal tertiary recycling.

-Paper and cardboard: You can recycle paper and cardboard easily.
+Paper: You can recycle paper easily.
 They are, in fact, one of the most recycled materials.
-Examples are Notebooks, printing paper, wrapping paper, newspapers, coloured paper, cardboard, and cartons.
+Examples are non-laminated notebooks, jotters, printing paper, wrapping paper, posters, flyers, coloured paper, POS receipts, sport betting slips, and lotto slips.

 Scrapays facilitates the recovery of recyclable materials by building the digital infrastructure that optimises the waste value-chain, connecting the players to increase efficiency and profitability.